Anthony-Christen/dai-lab-smtp/README.md

 - Create groups: Distributes email addresses into groups such that each group has one sender and at least one receiver.
 The distribution is as balanced as possible.
-- Validate input: Ensures there are enough email addresses to form the specified number of groups, and that no group exceeds the maximum allowed size (e.g., 5 members per group).
+- Validate input: Ensures there are enough email addresses to form the specified number of groups, and that no group exceeds the maximum allowed size (5 members per group).

 #### Group